uhhuu/uhhuu.github.io/README.md

 # leaflet-custom-map
-Simple web application to display a custom interactive map with markers from a csv format table.
+Simple web application to display a custom map (a bitmap image, or multiple images with different detail level, overlayed depending on zoom level) with markers from a csv format table.
 The table can be either local (eg csv/table.csv) or a Google Sheet that has been published to web in csv format (e.g https://docs.google.com/spreadsheets/d/e/.../pub?output=csv).
 In the latter case the data file can be easily edited by multiple people.

 Use case - custom fantasy game (e.g D&D) world map with points of interest specific to a player or group of players.
 CSV based data table is used to enable relatively easy adding of markers without need to change code or using complex backend / SQL database interaction (thus also simplifying hosting).